mr-abhishek-kumar-singh/portfolio/index.md

+In case you are wondering how cyber attacks work, the friendly little pop-up when you loaded the website was a harmless example of an XSS attack.

+Many more such attacks exist in the real world.
+While it is practically impossible to be completely secure in this ever-evolving world, my objective is to contribute to the safety of me and my people a bit more than before.

+On that note, I welcome you to my portfolio website.
+Happy reading...

 ## About Me
 I am a cybersecurity professional and automation engineer with a strong background in penetration testing, security automation, and cloud security.
 With hands-on experience in ethical hacking, network security, and automation, I am passionate about securing digital assets and streamlining security processes through scripting and automation.